Home Products Changelog

 Bugs

-Update 5 (18/01/2024)
+Patch notes 2024-01-18: Update 5

 Please note: Update 5 should be compatible with Update 4 saves and maps.
 However, the existing maps were not created with badwater in mind.
 There are no Badwater Sources there, obviously, and even though badtides do come, their effects can be unpredictable on an unmodified map.
 Please start the new game on one of the fancily reworked built-in maps.